Senate GOP blocks domestic terrorism bill, gun policy debate

-Senate Majority Leader Chuck Schumer, D-N.Y. tried to nudge Republicans into taking up a domestic terrorism bill that had cleared the House quickly last week after mass shootings at a grocery store in Buffalo, New York, and a church in Southern California targeting people of color.
+Senate Majority Leader Charles Schumer, D-N.Y., tried to nudge Republicans into taking up a domestic terrorism bill that had cleared the House quickly last week after mass shootings at a grocery store in Buffalo, N.Y., and a church in Southern California targeting members of minority groups.
 He said it could become the basis for negotiation.

-But the vote failed nearly along party lines, raising fresh doubts about the possibility of robust debate, let alone eventual compromise, on gun safety measures.
+But the vote failed along party lines, raising fresh doubts about the possibility of robust debate, let alone eventual compromise, on gun safety measures.
+The final vote was 47-47, short of the 60 needed to take up the bill.
+All Republicans, including Arkansas’ John Boozman and Tom Cotton, voted against it.

 “None of us are under any illusions this will be easy,” Schumer said ahead of the vote.

-Rejection of the bill brought into sharp relief the prevalence of mass shootings in the United States, with the Senate in the unusual position of struggling to keep up with the violence -- voting on legislation responding to shootings in Buffalo and California that have been overshadowed by yet another massacre, this time at a Texas elementary school that killed 19 children and two teachers.
+Rejection of the bill, just two days after the mass shooting at Texas elementary school that killed 19 children and two teachers, brought into sharp relief Congress’ persistent failure to pass legislation to curb the nation’s epidemic of gun violence.

-Schumer said he will give bipartisan negotiations in the Senate about two weeks -- the next 10 days, while Congress is away for a break -- to try to forge a compromise bill that could pass the 50-50 Senate, where 60 votes will be needed to overcome a filibuster.
+Schumer said he will give bipartisan negotiations in the Senate about two weeks, while Congress is away for a break, to try to forge a compromise bill that could pass the 50-50 Senate, where 60 votes will be needed to overcome a filibuster.

-A small, bipartisan group of senators who have for years sought to negotiate legislation on guns huddled Wednesday night in the Capitol.
-But so far, there appeared to be little appetite among Republicans for major changes.
-Schumer acknowledged Democrats' "deep skepticism" about reaching a deal.
+A small, bipartisan group of senators who have for years sought to negotiate legislation on guns met Thursday afternoon for the second time searching any compromise that could win approved in Congress.

+They narrowed to three topics — background checks for guns purchased online or at gun shows, red-flag laws designed to keep guns away from those who could harm themselves or others, and programs to bolster security at schools and other buildings.

-"I'm hopeful there's growing momentum," said Sen. Chris Murphy, D-Conn., who is leading the negotiations.
-"But I've failed plenty of times before."
+“We have a range of options that we’re going to work on,” said Sen. Chris Murphy, D-Conn., who is leading the negotiations.
+They broke into groups and will report next week.

-Murphy has been working to push gun legislation since the 2012 attack at Sandy Hook Elementary School in Newtown, Connecticut, that killed 20 children and six educators.
+Murphy has been working to push gun legislation since the 2012 attack at Sandy Hook Elementary School in Newtown, Conn., that killed 20 children and six educators.
+He was joined Thursday by Sen. Susan Collins, R-Maine, Sen. Joe Manchin, D-W.Va., Sen. Pat Toomey, R-Pa., and others.
+Collins, a veteran of bipartisan talks, called the meeting “constructive.”

-The Democrats' best hopes for a legislative partner could be Republican Sen. John Cornyn of Texas, who ushered to law a modest bill to encourage compliance with gun purchase background checks during the Trump era, after devastating 2017 church shootings in his state.

-Cornyn said he and Murphy have been in touch and have been talking over these issues for a long time to try to and find compromise.
-"Maybe this is an impetus," he said of the Uvalde attack.

-In one sign of GOP resistance to shifting the gun policy debate, several Republican senators came to the floor Thursday to discus other topics -- immigration, border security and, in the case of Senate Republican leader Mitch McConnell, the nation's struggle with inflation.
+What is clear, however, is that providing funding for local gun safety efforts may be more politically viable than devising new federal policies.

+GOP Sen. Lindsey Graham of South Carolina exited the meeting saying there is no appetite for a federal red flag law or a so-called yellow flag law — which permits temporary firearm confiscation from people in danger of hurting themselves or others, if a medical practitioner signs off.

+Senate Republican Leader Mitch McConnell, who has said little about gun legislation since the several tragedies have unfolded, told reporters he met with Republican Sen. John Cornyn of Texas earlier and encouraged senators to work together across the aisle on workable outcomes.

+“I am hopeful that we could come up with a bipartisan solution that’s directly related to the facts of this awful massacre,” McConnell said.

-The domestic terrorism bill that failed Thursday dates back to 2017, when Rep. Brad Schneider, D-Ill., first proposed it after mass shootings in Las Vegas and Southerland Springs, Texas.
+The domestic terrorism bill that failed Thursday, meanwhile, dates back to 2017, when Rep. Brad Schneider, D-Ill., first proposed it after mass shootings in Las Vegas and Southerland Springs, Texas.

 The House passed a similar measure by a voice vote in 2020, only to have it languish in the Senate.
 Since then, Republicans have turned against the legislation, with only one GOP lawmaker supporting passage in the House last week.